 On February 18, 2016, after four years of attending meetings, collecting thousands of signatures, and hosting fundraisers, Sidewalks Are For Everyone (SAFE) and founder Sharon Rearick’s efforts have finally paid off.

-It was a fight that was thought to be unwinnable.
-That’s what everyone said, at least, including board members of multiple townships and even community members who had watched others try and fail to accomplish the same goal.
-But in 2012 after 23-year-old John Rearick was struck and killed in a hit-and-run accident walking along New Falls Road in Levittown, a mother’s mission was realized and there was no stopping her.
+Everyone thought her fight would be impossible to win.
+This sentiment was shared by members of the boards of several townships and members of the community who witnessed others fail to achieve the same goal.
+But in the year 2012 after her 23-year-old son, John Rearick was struck and killed in a hit-and-run accident walking along New Falls Road in Levittown, a mother embarked on a mission for pedestrian safety.

-This incredible story was picked up by multiple news sources, including 6abc Action News, Fox 29 News, LevittownNow.com, Philly Voice, and the Bucks County Courier Times, picked up her exceptional story, spreading awareness and raising support for her cause.
+News outlets like 6abc Action News, Fox 29 News, LevittownNow.com, Philly Voice, and the Bucks County Courier Times, picked up her exceptional story, spreading awareness and raising support for her cause.